Going The Distance: How Travel Behavior Influences Climate-Related Policy Preferences in Washington State

 \[ y_i = \beta_0 + \beta_1x_{1i} + \beta_2x_{2i} + \epsilon_i \]

-In this equation, \(\beta_2x_{2i}\) is the coefficient of the additional explanatory variable (share of votes for the Republican presidential candidate).
+In this equation, \(\beta_2x_{2i}\) is the coefficient of the additional explanatory variable (share of votes for the Republican presidential candidate in 2016 or the Republican US Senate candidate in 2018).

 This model evaluates how both travel behavior and political orientation together affect support for climate-related taxes.